mbenaoun/test-ubi-mhemed/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+I decided to develop with the ApiPlatform Bundle.
+I could have developed without API Platform too :).

+Good code review ;) !

 ### Prerequisites

 * [Git](https://git-scm.com)